acmccs/chairguide/guide.md

 The Test-of-Time Award was presented at the CCS Banquet after the Best Paper Awards, and it is good to make a brief statement about the significance of the paper and why it was selected for the award.

+# Planning the Sessions

+We didn't figure out an efficient way to do this, and mapping 151 papers into sessions was very time-consuming and challenging.
+We understoood that the CCS 2016 PC Chairs used an automated system for grouping papers into sessions, but we did everything manually.

+We started by putting all the papers into a shared google sheet (dumping the CSV file produced by hotcrp as a starting point) so the chairs could coordinate on arranging sessions.
+From this list, we identified some papers that strongly belonged together, and considered these connections (nearly) unbreakable.
+Then, we tried to identify common topics for the papers.
+The author-submitted topics were not too helpful for this, so we ended up mostly needing to make up our own, and typically tagged each paper with two or three topic identifiers.
+After this, there was a lot of shuffling around to try to satisfy various constraints and end up with the most interesting and connected sessions we could.